 Marsha Mason – then Neil Simon’s wife – was fantastically believable as a mother concerned for her daughter – and to some degree herself – letting a new man into her life.
 Even as a flatmate.
-Mason’s chemistry with both the other main characters strongly, credibly and accurately played.
+Mason’s chemistry with the other main characters was strongly, credibly and accurately played.
 Her on-screen chemistry with her young co-star Cummings was sweetly shown.
 This in their mutually supportive performances where Mason was loving, caring and maternal.

-Her guarded character in her initial scenes with Dreyfuss, was felt by the viewer in her speech, stance and behaviour.
+Paula’s guarded character in her initial scenes with Dreyfuss, was felt by the viewer in her speech, stance and behaviour.
 In time, her voice and body language became softer as her relationship with Elliot moved into a friendship and then a romantic level.
-Mason was a nice down to earth casting with her appearing much better casting int his role rather than a more glamorous actress would have been.
+Mason was a nice down to earth casting with her appearing much better casting in his role rather than a more glamorous actress would have been.

 Cummings also showing her innate maternal side with Lucy her supporting her mother as she reads the letter.
 During which she also asked child-like questions.
 This scene was executed and written beautifully.
 Cummings was a gifted wee actress for her age.
 This confirmed by her co-star Mason who said of her,

 “One of my favorite actresses to work with – was nine years old going on twenty-seven.
 She made ‘precocious’ a wonderful word.
 Quinn Cummings was a little girl with a very big intelligence.
 She knew her lines, was as quick and almost as smart as Richard, could land a joke with the best of Marsha and Richard were a perfect match and you could practically see the sparks between them lighting up the screen.hem, and she was a professional.”